MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/windows-server-azure-edition-23h2.md

 To use Windows Server Azure Edition on your Azure Stack HCI environment, here are a couple of considerations:

-- **Azure Stack HCI host version:**  Windows Server Azure Edition can be deployed on any Azure Stack HCI version, including version 23H3 and later.
+- **Azure Stack HCI host version:**  Windows Server Azure Edition can be deployed on Azure Stack HCI, version 23H2.

 - **VM licensing:**  Windows Server Azure Edition can be licensed with either: